sjkim1995/SE.Redis-Benchmark/README.md

 Note that there aren't default values for any of these parameters, so failing to supply a param will result in an ArgumentException.

 # Best Practices :
 If you are benchmarking a cache hosted on Azure Cloud, I recommend running this on a client VM running in the same region as the one your cache is in.
-This reduces network noise and other biases that would be introduced by running Redis-Benchmark on your local machine.
+This reduces network noise and other biases that would be introduced by running SE.Redis-Benchmark on your local machine.
 You can read more about best practices and optimal settings/parameters for benchmarking Azure caches [here](https://gist.github.com/JonCole/925630df72be1351b21440625ff2671f#performance-testing).